@rbxts/jsnatives

 const error = new Error("Something went wrong");print(error.name); // "Error"

-// Customizing the error nameconst customError = new Error("Database connection failed");customError.name = "DatabaseError";print(customError.name); // "DatabaseError"
+// Customizing the error nameconst customError = new Error("Database connection failed");customError.name = "DatabaseError";print(customError.name); // "DatabaseError"stack

 A stack trace that shows the call path taken to reach the point where the error was instantiated.